Lee Woodall

-Lee Artis Woodall (born October 31, 1969) is a former professional American football player who was selected by the San Francisco 49ers in the sixth round of the 1994 NFL Draft.
-A 6'1", 230-lb. linebacker from West Chester University, Woodall played in 8 NFL seasons from 1994 to 2001.
+Lee Artis Woodall (born October 31, 1969) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) from 1994 to 2001.
+He played college football for the West Chester Golden Rams and was selected by the San Francisco 49ers in the sixth round of the 1994 NFL draft.
 He was a rookie for the 49ers during the 1994 season when they beat the San Diego Chargers 49–26 in Super Bowl XXIX.
 A personal highlight was a fumble return for 96 yards in 1995 in a win against the Buffalo Bills.
 Selected to the Pro Bowl in 1995 and 1997; his last NFL season was in 2001 with the Denver Broncos.
-He made a last attempt to play football by signing with the Toronto Argonauts of the CFL in March 2006.
-Lee is married to Terri Matthews, Emmy Nominated, Best Selling Author, International Speaker and Respected Business Woman.
-Lee and Terri work together in ministry.
+He made a last attempt to play football by signing with the Toronto Argonauts of the Canadian Football League (CFL) in March 2006.

+Woodall is married to Terri Matthews—an Emmy-nominated, best-selling author, international speaker, and respected businesswoman.
+Both have achieved success in their respective fields and work together in ministry, driven by a shared commitment to generosity, faith, leadership, and community impact.
+They have a beautiful family, and their partnership reflects their devotion to Jesus Christ and to one another.